Daniel Kaufmann (economist): Career

 At the World Bank, he held positions working on programs in Eastern Europe and the former Soviet Union, Africa and Latin America, as well as conducting applied research around the globe.
 First as a senior economist and then as a lead economist, he specialized on trade, industry, private sector, regulation, macroeconomics, governance and anti-corruption.
 After the collapse of the Soviet Union, he became the first chief of mission of the World Bank to Ukraine, where he led the bank's program of support for economic reforms, as well as developing survey techniques to measure corruption and the unofficial economy.
 Thereafter, as a Director of the World Bank Institute, he initiated and led the program on global governance and anti-corruption.
 He also served as lead economist in the research department and was later a manager of the finance, regulation and governance unit.
 He co-authored a number of publications and books, such as the World Development Report, and “The Quality of Growth”, the "Investment Climate around the World" and the "Governance Matters" series.

 He was also a visiting scholar at Harvard.
 Since 2009, Kaufmann has been affiliated with the Brookings Institution, first as a senior fellow, leading the work on governance and anti-corruption, and since late 2012, as a non-resident senior fellow.
 Between 2012 and 2020, he was the President and CEO of the Natural Resource Governance Institute (NRGI), an independent global policy institute focused on research and evidence-driven policy advice and advocacy, with operations in over a dozen countries.
 He became President Emeritus at NRGI on July 31, 2020.

 Kaufmann is a researcher, policy advisor to leaders of states, multilateral organizations, industry and nongovernmental organizations.
 He is also a frequent keynote speaker on governance and development.
-With his teams, he has developed approaches to construct indicators for country governance (e.g., the Worldwide Governance Indicators and the Natural Resource Governance Institute's Resource Governance Index) and designed diagnostic tools and survey methodologies for good governance and anti-corruption programs.
+With his teams, he has developed approaches to construct indicators for country governance (e.g., the Worldwide Governance Indicators, the Resource Governance Index) and the State Capture Index), and designed diagnostic tools and survey methodologies for good governance and anti-corruption programs.

 He has also provided practical advice to countries based on his research on economic development, governance, the unofficial economy, macroeconomics, investment, corruption, privatization, and urban and labor economics.
-His writings with co-authors are among the most downloaded in the Social Science Research Network.
+His writings with co-authors are highly cited and among the most downloaded in the Social Science Research Network.